Tiokengcharles/C--Programs/README.md

 # C--Programs
-This repo contains notes, exercises, and code based on C Programming: A Modern Approach.
+This repository contains notes, exercises, and code based on C Programming: A Modern Approach.
 A clear and comprehensive guide to C, covering both C89 and C99 standards.
 Great for beginners and those brushing up on C fundamentals, with a strong focus on readability, good programming style, and practical examples.